 As in many graduate courses, the grade for this seminar is largely dependent on one major project.
 The entire course is geared toward producing a final product of substance, with readings frontloaded in the semester to provide a historiographical frame of reference and writing/workshopping slated for October and November.

 The paper should be a work of original scholarship.
+It should be no less than 10 double-spaced pages in 12-point Times New Roman font.
 It must draw on primary or archival sources to offer an interpretation of historical events; if you have any doubts about what constitutes a primary or secondary source, let me know and we can discuss the possibilities for researching your paper.
 The Atlanta area is blessed with a wealth of repositories for documents, including:

 - The Southern Labor History Archives at Georgia State